PQ PDF Logo

 /NeedAppearances True

 When /NeedAppearances true is present in the AcroForm dictionary (ISO 32000 §12.7.2), the viewer is instructed to regenerate /AP from /V at open time.
-The /AP streams stored on disk are stale by construction — they may not reflect /V. On its own this is medium severity: stale AP is common in programmatic form-fill workflows (mail merge, DocuSign) that update /V but skip AP regeneration before saving.
+The /AP streams stored on disk are stale by construction — they may not reflect /V. On its own this is medium severity: stale AP is common in programmatic form-fill workflows (mail merge, e-signature platforms and mail-merge tools — DocuSign-generated PDFs have been observed to carry /NeedAppearances true; this is observed behavior, not vendor-documented) that update /V but skip AP regeneration before saving.

 Combined with a digital signature it is critical.
 The byte-range hash covers the stale /AP.
 The viewer regenerates the appearance after opening.
-The signed content and the displayed content are guaranteed to differ — you cannot construct a signed document where /NeedAppearances true and the certified bytes equal what the viewer renders.
+The signed content and the displayed content are structurally separated — the viewer regenerates appearance from /V at open time, so what is displayed is never the signed /AP stream.
+The visual output may agree if /V and the stale /AP happen to contain the same value, but the provenance of what is displayed and what is certified is always structurally different.

 Checkbox and Radio: /V vs /AS Key Comparison